tvararu/meteor-webpack-react-kickstart/README.md

 In production, the server will collect the CSS your client needs while doing the server-rendering.
 Then, the CSS will be served to the client with the HTML.
 As soon as the React application is started on the client, the CSS we collected while server-rendering will be removed and the client will take control.

 ## SASS
-If you are getting this error, you need to make sure your global Node.js is matching the Meteor node.js version (currently 0.10.40):
+If you have this error:

 ```
 Error: The `libsass` binding was not found in .../node_modules/node-sass/vendor/linux-x64-11/binding.node